 - Textbook: Microeconomics: Theory and Applications with Calculus, 5th Ed. by Jeffrey M. Perloff.
-The latest edition is available only in e-text format.
+The latest edition is available only in e-text format bought directly from the publisher.
 Details on purchasing and registering your e-text are on Quercus.
-We will not use MyEconLab this year. - Supplementary Videos: For each topic, I will post short videos as a way to develop some concepts in the textbook or introduce concepts not in the textbook.
-The videos are not a substitute for reading the textbook or attending workshops. - We will post additional readings during the semester.
+We will not be using MyEconLab. - Supplementary Videos: For each topic, I will post short videos.
+The videos are meant to be a supplement to the textbook; an additional learning resource. - We will post additional readings during the semester.
 Please check Quercus for the latest information. - Optional: Piazza.
 Free and accessed through Quercus.